Friday, December 24, 2010

 Click on this link to read the story in its entirely.

-w or Pay Later Kentucky: by GG Burns
+Pay Now or Pay Later Kentucky: by GG Burns

 Thanks for exposing the misuse of Kentucky state funds.
 However, your failure to mention one important reason Kentucky has the fastest growing prison population in the United States is frankly disingenuous!
 Why are Kentucky's prisons growing faster than all other states, yet it's crime rate falls below the rest of the country?
 Why, because our country's jails and prisons have become the defacto mental facilities!